ooni/2022-04-websteps-illustrated/README.md

 if possible (especially python data structs that depend on Go data structs: that would be nice);

-- [ ] perform again a performance comparison with Web Connectivity;
+- [ ] perform again a performance comparison with Web Connectivity and also a comparison in terms of accuracy;

 - [ ] double check that our level of parallelism is adequate for testing in low bandwidth scenarios;